OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 If you purchase a subscription in a third party app or within News, we create a Subscriber ID that is unique to you and the developer or publisher which we use to provide reports to the developer or publisher that include information about the subscription you purchased, and your country of residence.
 If you cancel all of your subscriptions with a particular developer or publisher, the Subscriber ID will reset after 180 days if you do not resubscribe.
 This information is provided to developers so that they can understand the performance of their subscriptions.

-**International Users**
+International Users

 All the information you provide may be transferred or accessed by entities around the world as described in this Privacy Policy.
 Personal information, relating to Apple services, regarding individuals who reside in a member state of the European Economic Area and Switzerland is controlled by Apple Distribution International in Ireland, and processed on its behalf by Apple Inc. Apple uses approved Model Contractual Clauses for the international transfer of personal information collected in the European Economic Area and Switzerland.
 Apple, as a global company, has a number of legal entities in different jurisdictions which are responsible for the personal information which they collect and which is processed on their behalf by Apple Inc. For example, point of sale information in our Retail entities outside the U.S. is controlled by our individual Retail entities in each country.
 Apple, Online Store and iTunes related personal information may also be controlled by legal entities outside the U.S. as reflected in the terms of each service.

 Apple abides by the Asia-Pacific Economic Cooperation (APEC) Cross Border Privacy Rules System.
 The APEC CBPR system provides a framework for organizations to ensure protection of personal information transferred among participating APEC economies.
 To learn more about the APEC Certification and Dispute Resolution, please click on the TRUSTe seal.

-**Our Companywide Commitment to Your Privacy**
+Our Companywide Commitment to Your Privacy

 To make sure your personal information is secure, we communicate our privacy and security guidelines to Apple employees and strictly enforce privacy safeguards within the company.

-**Privacy Questions**
+Privacy Questions

 If you have any questions or concerns about Apple’s Privacy Policy or data processing, you would like to contact our European Data Protection Officer, or if you would like to make a complaint about a possible breach of local privacy laws, please contact us.
 You can always contact us by phone at the relevant Apple Support number for your country or region.

 When a privacy question or question about personal information received in response to an access/download request is received we have a dedicated team which triages your contact to address your issue.
 Where your issue may be more substantive in nature, we may request more information from you.
 All such substantive contacts receive a response within seven (7), days wherever possible - providing a response on the issue raised, requesting additional information where necessary or indicating that a response will require additional time.
 If you are unsatisfied with the reply received, you may refer your complaint to the relevant regulator in your jurisdiction.
 If you ask us, we will endeavor to provide you with information about relevant complaint avenues which may be applicable to your circumstances.

 Where your complaint indicates an improvement could be made in our handling of privacy issues we will take steps to make such an update at the next reasonable opportunity.
 In the event that a privacy issue has resulted in a negative impact on you or another person we will take steps to address that with you or that other person.

 Apple may update its Privacy Policy from time to time.
 When we change the policy in a material way, a notice will be posted on our website along with the updated Privacy Policy.
 We will also contact you via your contact information on file, for example by email, notification or some other equivalent method.

-Apple Inc. One Apple Park Way, Cupertino, California, USA,95014
+Apple Inc. One Apple Park Way, Cupertino, California, USA, 95014